 - The nursing home is understaffed: Nursing homes are notoriously understaffed.
 When there are not enough staff members to properly care for the residents, serious abuse and neglect can occur.
 The nursing home can be held liable for not ensuring there were enough people to properly care for residents at a facility.

 - The nursing home provides inadequate training: Even when nursing homes are vigilant in their hiring practices and ensure that they only employ quality staff members, they must still properly train their staff.
 Improper training can lead to physical abuse, residents wandering off of the property, and other dangerous situations.
-When nursing homes fail in this duty, they can be held liable for abuse and neglect.
+When nursing homes fail in this duty, they can be held liable for elder abuse and neglect.

 - Nursing home staff make medication errors: Many nursing home residents take medication for a certain condition or illness.
 Nursing home staff members must be able to properly administer this medication and ensure residents are receiving the medication they need.
 The nursing home can be held liable when a medication error results in harm to a resident.